Hear he, hear he; the Order of Melchizedek will now taketh place.

 In the book of Genesis, Melchizedek appears (out of nowhere) to bless Abraham.
-In turn, Abraham pays tribute to Melchizedek by sharing a tenth of his spoils from his raid in Sodom.
-He was the first high priest mentioned in the Bible.
+Abraham then pays tribute to Melchizedek by sharing a tenth of his spoils from his raid in Sodom.
+In the Bible, he is the first high priest mentioned.

 Melchizedek is described in Genesis as “a priest of the most high God” and the “King of Salem.”
 The word salem literally translates to “peace,” making Melchizedek the “King of Peace.”

-It is clear Melchizedek commands honor and respect, even from holy figures like Abraham and Jesus, and his description in Hebrews would lead us to believe he is an eternal being.
+It is clear Melchizedek commands honor and respect, even from holy figures like Abraham and Jesus.
+In fact, his description in Hebrews suggests he is an eternal being.

 The Origin Of Jewish Priesthood

-The Jewish priesthood (by religious law) is passed by lineage — only the son of a priest can become a priest (patrilineal).
+The Jewish priesthood is passed patrilineally, which means only the son of a priest can become a priest.

 Melchizedek is the first priest in the Torah (the central text of Judaism).